 If you are an overseas student studying on a part time basis, please ensure that you meet your visa requirements.
 For information about your fees, please refer to your offer letter.

-Changes to the Interruption of Study Fees
+Interruption of Study and Your Fees

 A student’s anniversary of enrolment will be re-calculated according to the length of the period of interruption.
 Tuition fee liability in the interruption year will be calculated at 100% of the full tuition fee rate for that year of enrolment.
 Students interrupting shall not be liable for tuition fees until their re-calculated anniversary of enrolment.